nkrusch/dissertation/readme.txt

 * Memory - container size is approx. 8 GB

 STANDARD SETUP
-Pull and launch a virtual execution environment.
+Pull and launch a container.
 All necessary software is pre-installed in the container.
 On some machines you may need sudo.

     docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:artifact
     docker run --name dimage -it --rm ghcr.io/nkrusch/dissertation:artifact

-The pre-built container expects an amd64/x86 architecture; it can be run on arm architectures, it will just run (much) slower.
+The pre-built container assumes an amd64/x86 architecture.
+It can be run on arm architectures, it will just run slower.
 The setup has been tested on macOS (amd64, arm64) and Linux Ubuntu 22.04 (amd64).

 ALTERNATIVE SETUP
-It is possible to build the container locally.
-Building the container takes about 10-20 min.
+Build the container from scratch.
+Building takes about 10-15 min, and does not assume a specific architecture (tested on amd and arm).
 Run at the unzipped sources root:

     docker build . -t dimage
     docker run --name dimage -it --rm dimage